 Calculate your new cost price per order

-- Platform fees: Increase proportionally (usually 15-30%)
+- Platform fees: Scale proportionally (usually 15-30%)

-The formula for your total cost price becomes:
+Your total cost price formula becomes:

 Total cost price % = (Food cost + Packaging + Platform fee) / Order value × 100